 This inspection resulted in no areas for improvement being identified.
-Findings of the inspection were discussed with the manager, as part of the inspection process and can be found in the main body of the report.
+Findings of the inspection were discussed with Louise Horner the registered manager and three team leaders, as part of the inspection process and can be found in the main body of the report.